 - Chronic hepatitis B virus infection is a long-term illness that occurs when the hepatitis B virus remains in a person's body.

-The incidence of HBV infection among adults is attributed largely to risky sexual behaviors and needle-sharing practices (CDC 2006).
-Hepatitis B vaccination is the most effective measure to prevent HBV infection and its consequences, including cirrhosis of the liver, liver cancer, liver failure, and death (CDC 2006).
+Hepatitis B vaccination is the most effective measure to prevent HBV infection and its consequences, including cirrhosis of the liver, liver cancer, liver failure, and death.

 Frequently Asked Questions